General Information

 We welcome investigators to make use of the MSUTR in their research programs, whether through the analysis of de-identified MSUTR health data that has already been collected or through new data collections tailored to their specific research questions.

-For more information on these opportunities, please see the Access MSUTR Data page and feel free to contact MSUTR Project Coordinator, Danielle Andrews (andre260@msu.edu), or either of the MSUTR Directors, Dr. S. Alexandra Burt (burts@msu.edu) and Dr. Kelly Klump (klump@msu.edu), with any questions.
+For more information on these opportunities, please see the Access MSUTR Data page and feel free to contact MSUTR Project Coordinator, Katlyn Hemp (hempkatl@msu.edu), or either of the MSUTR Directors, Dr. S. Alexandra Burt (burts@msu.edu) and Dr. Kelly Klump (klump@msu.edu), with any questions.

 MSUTR Flyer and Newsletters